wdcunha/spring_boot_microservice/README.md

 > When running it for the first time, it is necessary to create the database, what was done using the Database tool from intelliJ

+* Start running services by Discovery, after Gateway, Auth and then Course, to avoid errors like service cannot execute request